Before you apply for your visa

 You should check your offer letter for details of what the University has used to assess your English language.

-Any documents that you will submit with your Tier 4 visa application which are not in English must be officially translated by a professional translator.
+Any documents that you will submit with your Student visa application which are not in English must be officially translated by a professional translator.
 You cannot translate the documents yourself.

 You can find the full requirements at the link below.